larry-athey/airhead/firmware/README.md

 To put the Airhead into firmware update mode, turn on the power then press and hold the **Value-** button as soon as the screen lights up.
 When you see the banner on the screen that says **"Firmare Update Mode"** you can let go of the button.

 The Airhead will start up a WiFi access point with the SSID **"Airhead-Firmware-Updater"** and the password to connect is **"12345678"**.
+Keep in mind that the Airhead is working without an onboard antenna, so the reliable WiFi range is limited to just a few feet.

 Start your web browser and go to **http://192.168.4.1**